rokmohar/alexa-assistant/readme.md

 9. Keep the Handler as index.handler (this refers to the main js file in the zip).
 10. Role should be "Choose an existing role"
-11. Under Existing Role - pick the IAM role you created earlier
+11. Under Existing Role - pick "google_assistant"
 12. Under Advanced settings set Memory (MB) to 1536 and change the Timeout to 10 seconds
 13. Click "Next" and review the settings then click "Create Function".
 This will upload the Archive.zip file to Lambda.
 This may take a number of minutes depending on your connection speed
 14. Copy the ARN from the top right to be used later in the Alexa Skill Setup (it's the text after ARN - it won't be in bold and will look a bit like this arn:aws:lambda:eu-west-1:XXXXXXX:function:google).
 Hint - Paste it into notepad or similar.